How are you today? Good, I hope.

 People want you to talk, to come to their venues and say something.
 This is very flattering, especially if they say they don't care what you talk about, as long as you're there.

-You get to talk about yourself and answer questions they want to ask you.
-It's nice to get those opportunities because it's like, what else was I going to do?
+You get to talk about yourself and answer questions nice people ask you.
+It's good to get these opportunities because it's like, what else was I going to do?

 And you're going to pay me too?
 Wow, that's pretty cool.